Renormalization in a Lorentz-violating model and higher-order operators: Abstract

 \section{Abstract}

 The renormalization in a Lorentz-breaking scalar-spinor higher-derivative model involving $\phi^4$ self-interaction and the Yukawa-like coupling is studied.
-We explicitly demonstrate that the convergence is improved in comparison with the usual scalar-spinor model, so, the theory is super-renormalizable, and there is no divergences beyond two loops.
+We explicitly de- monstrate that the convergence is improved in comparison with the usual scalar-spinor model, so, the theory is super- renormalizable, with no divergences beyond four loops.
 We compute the one-loop corrections to the propagators for the scalar and fermionic fields and show that in the presence of higher-order Lorentz invariance violation, the poles that dominate the physical theory, are driven away from the standard on-shell pole mass due to radiatively induced lower dimensional operators.
 The new operators change the standard gamma-matrix structure of the two-point functions, introduce large Lorentz-breaking corrections and lead to modifications in the renormalization conditions of the theory.
 We found the physical pole mass in each sector of our model.